Academics

 • Preparing and presenting class lectures or designing and testing lab projects

-• Reflecting on intellectual development opportunities related to the course, such as visiting museums, galleries, archives, or attending guest lectures or seminars
+• Reflections on intellectual development opportunities related to the course

 An honors course enhancement may be designed for an individual student, or several students may work together under one contract.

 A contract form (PDF) is submitted to David Hornyak no later than the end of the add/drop period of the semester in which the course is being taught.
-The contract form includes details of how the course enhancement provides greater depth to the course and a description of the deliverable product(s).
-The contract form is signed by the student and the course instructor.
 If several students are working on the same enhancement project together, separate contract forms must be completed for each student, although the details about the enhancement project can be the same for all students involved.

 At the end of the semester, David Hornyak will provide the instructor with an evaluation form through Qualtrics to assess the student’s performance and success in meeting the requirements of the contract.
 The evaluation is due when course grades are submitted.